 While the student is responsible for all aspects of the thesis, the Thesis Supervisor directs the research design, data gathering, literature search, and writing of the thesis.
 Thesis supervision also requires a substantial amount of time for editing of grammar and style.
-The supervising professor will not approve the thesis until it is free of research and grammatical errors and meets the Graduate School standards specified in the latest edition of the Instructions for Master's Theses.
+The supervising professor will not approve the thesis until it is free of research and grammatical errors and meets the Graduate School standards specified in "Instructions for Master's Theses," April 30, 1997, or latest edition.